 Course Typically Offered: Fall or Spring

-This honors course offers highly motivated students an advanced introduction to the study of human biology, behavior, and evolution.
+This honors course offers students an advanced introduction to the study of human biology, behavior, and evolution.
 Topics to be explored include the scientific method; evolution theory; basic genetics; primate classification, ecology, and social behavior; the fossil and archaeological evidence for early human lifeways; and the evolutionary basis for modern human variation in appearance and behavior.
 UC CREDIT LIMITATION: Credit for ANTH 101 or ANTH 101H.
 C-ID ANTH-110.

 ANTH 101L: Biological Anthropology Laboratory